Ynn/selfstar/for-beginners/basic-follow-me.md

 In order to be notified when something is modified in the environment, we must implement a DeviceListener.

 {note}
-**DeviceListener :** The DeviceListener interface allows to get notification when a device change.
+**DeviceListener :** The DeviceListener interface allows to get a notification when a device changes.
 {/note}

-There is four ways to implement it.
+There are four ways to implement it.

 {* comments : i know this note will be removed but students should know about that*}

-First, you can make the main class (BinaryLightFollowMeImpl) implements the interface :
+First, you can make the main class (BinaryLightFollowMeImpl) implement the interface:

 {code lang="java"}
 {literal}